 Information Disclosure Based on TCFD Recommendations (Response to Climate Change)

-In November 2021, Sumitomo Pharma announced its support for the TCFD recommendations※1and, concerning climate change-related risks and opportunities, we proceeded with initiatives in line with the TCFD recommendations and disclosed the information for the first time in April 2022.
-In fiscal 2022, in order to fully prepare ourselves for climate change by facilitating the initiatives, we promoted dialog with stakeholders based on the disclosed information.
+In November 2021, Sumitomo Pharma announced its support for the TCFD recommendations*1and, concerning climate change-related risks and opportunities, we proceeded with initiatives in line with the TCFD recommendations and disclosed the information for the first time in April 2022.
+Since the disclosure, in order to fully prepare ourselves for climate change by facilitating the initiatives continuously, we have been promoting dialog with stakeholders based on the disclosed information.
 We will further reduce the risks of climate change and precisely seize its opportunities, by continuing to value dialog with our stakeholders, reexamining the risks and opportunities due to climate change from various perspectives, and thinking about them from the aspects of both climate change -related "mitigation" and "adaptation."
 Sumitomo Pharma will include the promotion of its response to climate change in "environmental initiatives", one of the Material Issues forming the foundation for business continuity.
 With an awareness of the financial impacts of environmental changes on our business, we will incorporate responses to risks and opportunities in our management strategies.

 Governance